Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 - What is the Italian word for "pie"?
 Pizza.

 - What is the national flower of Wales?
 Daffodil.

-- Which Australian marsupial enjoy eating eucalyptus leaves?
-Koala bear.
+- Which Australian marsupial enjoys eating eucalyptus leaves?
+Koala.

-- Which reptile, according to the song, should you never smile at?
+- Which reptile should you never smile at, according to the song?
 Crocodile.

 - Alfred, an ancient King of Wessex, is famous for burning what?
 Cakes.

 - In nautical terms, what is the opposite of port?
 Starboard.